 Urinary obstruction in cats can be a serious situation that demands immediate attention.
 If your cat has a complete blockage this can become a life or death situation.

-Very few cat owners know that urinary or urethral obstruction is not uncommon, especially in male cats.
-The urethra of a male cat is a long thin tube as opposed to the shorter, wider tube of a female cat.
+Urinary or urethral obstruction is not uncommon especially in male cats.
+The urethra of a male cat is a long thin tube as opposed to the shorter, wider tube of a female cat.?
 This leaves it prone to blockages.

 Blockages are usually crystals that have built up in the urine, bladder stones or mucus plugs that are lodged and blocking the flow of urine through the urethra.

-If your cat has a blockage, its extremely important that it be removed immediately.
+If your cat has a blockage it needs to be removed immediately.
 Failure to remove a blockage can result in permanent kidney damage or even death.

 How can you tell if your cat has a urethral blockage?
 You know your cat better than anyone else does.
-Personality changes are one symptom you can look for.
-If your cat is showing signs of lethargy, or lack of interest in eating or socializing, this is your first clue that something might be up.
+Personality changes are one symptom you can look for.?
+If your cat is showing signs of lethargy, or lack of interest in eating or socializing continue to look for more signs.

-If your cat has a blockage, he may become aggressive when held because of the intense pain he's probably experiencing in his abdomen.
-You might notice him laying around more, looking listless, and meowing in pain.
+If your cat has a blockage, he may become aggressive whenheld because of the pain that it causes in his abdomen.
+He may lay around more looking listless and meowing in pain.